sixu05202004/sphinx-docs-cn/doc/config.rst

    optimized for small screen space, using the same theme for HTML and epub output is usually not wise.
 This defaults to ``'epub'``, a theme designed to save visual space.

+.. confval:: epub_theme_options

+   A dictionary of options that influence the look and feel of the selected theme.
+These are theme-specific.
+For the options understood by the builtin themes, see :ref:`this section <builtin-themes>`.

+   .. versionadded:: 1.2

 .. confval:: epub_title